szweibel/workshops/catch-our-dhrift.md

 __Quick Links:__

 This workshop is meant as a starting point for utilizing the DHRIFT platform.
 We also encourage you to visit and bookmark other resources, such as:

-- The extended documentation and reference guides: TODO: link to docs

 - The DHRIFT GitHub repository: [DHRIFT GitHub](https://github.com/DHRI-Curriculum/DHRIFT)